vivekd16/agentic/docs/tools/index.md

         return "The work is done!
 Thanks for waiting."
 ```
 Note that we didn't `yield` the log object.
 After your function returns, the system will
-automatically publish the `ToolOutput` events from any messages logged by your function,
+automatically publish the `ToolResult` events from any messages logged by your function,
 and then proceed to process the function result.